 Sales Gallery Representation

-Northern Clay Center will conducted its biennial review of Sales Gallery artists in summer of 2021.
-The next review will take place in 2023.
+Northern Clay Center will conducted its biennial review of Sales Gallery artists in summer of 2023.
 The review allows for both a consideration of work by new artists, and a reevaluation of work presently in the Sales Gallery, with the goal of representing a diverse community of makers, methods, and bodies of work.
-Artists who are juried into the Sales Gallery may be represented year-round, during the Holiday Exhibition, for a Featured Artist show, or all of the above.
+Artists who are juried into the Sales Gallery may be represented year-round, during the Winter Exhibition, for a Featured Artist show, or all of the above.
 A panel of NCC staff and non-staff individuals who are knowledgeable of ceramics, art, design, and retail, will jury the work.